-When the system is commissioned, the required ozone output ("setpoint" display) is preset to 0 %.
+When the system is started up for the first time, the required ozone volume ( "Actuating variable" display) is set to 0 %.

-If the system is now started by touching the "START" key on the touch panel, then the system finds itself in normal operating status, without the generation of ozone (high voltage switched off).
+If the system is now started by touching the [START] key on the touch panel, then the system is under normal operating status, without ozone generation (high voltage off).
 The actuating variable must be at least 3 % to switch on ozone generation.